Last updated: 25 October, 2024 @ 08:27

-Nothing, and I really do mean nothing, beats a steaming pot of these shiny black pearls of goodness on a cold winter’s evening.
+Nothing, and we really do mean nothing, beats a steaming pot of these shiny black pearls of goodness on a cold winter’s evening.
 Of course, there are plenty more mussels recipes available, but the classic moules mariniere is still the best.

-Mussels really are one of my favourite things in the world.
-Better still, they’re super easy to prepare and even easier to cook.
 What’s more, they make for an impressive dish.
 You can easily fool someone into thinking you’re a far better cook than you actually are when cooking mussels.

 For example, tell someone you’re trying to impress that you’re going to cook them moules mariniere and they’ll be bowled over (providing they like mussels of course).
 It sounds romantic and complicated, but moules mariniere is easier to make than your bed in the morning.

-Of course, I’m going to tell you that Poole mussels are the best, but other excellent mussel fisheries can be found all around our coastline.
-If possible, find a fishmonger that will let you choose your own mussels.
+Of course, we’re going to tell you that Poole mussels are the best, but other excellent mussel fisheries can be found all around our coastline.

 Storage and preparation